pluralsh/scaffolds/catalogs/edge/osbuilder/README.md

 # osbuilder

-This is a baseline, Kairos osbuilder setup.
+This is a baseline Plural osbuilder setup.
 See [osbuilder](https://github.com/pluralsh/osbuilder) repository for more information.

+## Requirements

+- Deployment Operator version must be greater than v0.5.7

 ## Contributing